shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

 ## Conflict
+‘No conflict, no drama’
 - conflict of interests
 - Wants vs needs
 - Mind (primal mammal) vs Soul (fulfill to have superior existence)

+inner conflict

 Rational explanations for war (war sis costly and why cant we settle differences at the bargaining table)
 - preventive wars - preemptive war